kabuto-okajima/block-hijacking-attack/README.md

 # Block Hijacking Attack

-### How to perform this attack
+### How to perform
-1. Measure the time required for a transaction to be issued by a legitimate user and added to the blockchain under normal network conditions
+1. Measure the time required for one transaction to be issued by a legitimate user and added to the blockchain under normal network conditions
     - `bash block-hijacking-attack/legitimate_tx.sh 1`
-2. The largest transaction UTXO will be split into 200 UTXOs with the required amount of balance.
+2. The largest transaction UTXO will be split into hundreds of UTXOs with the required amount of balance to perform this attack.
     - `bash block-hijacking-attack/utils/split_fund.sh 2`
 3. Perform Block Hijacking Attack
     - `bash block-hijacking-attack/attack.sh 2`

-### memo
-1. (`split_fund.sh`) Split the largest transaction into 200 transactions with sufficient fund.
-    - (each attack transaction: 0.00004 BTC + fee) x (the number of minutes attacker takes)

-2. (`attack.sh`) Sort unspent transactions by "amount"

-3. issue the transaction and send

-4. repeat 2-3 step
+4. Check the last block's condition with the following commands
+    - `liquidnode01-cli getblock $(liquidnode01-cli getbestblockhash) | jq ".weight" | awk '{ print $1 / 1000000 }'`
+5. Once the last block is fulled with attacker's TXs, check the time for the legitimate TX again to see if the attack successfully performs.
+    - `bash block-hijacking-attack/legitimate_tx.sh 1`
+    -note: there should be no space for even one transaction in the block